-LSM ELYRA systems are equipped with a Main power switch on the laser rack.
-There are two further switches labeled System/PC and Components that are located at the front of the System Electronic Rack.
+The LSM system is equipped with a main power switch and two further switches labeled System/PC and Components that are located at the front of the System Electronic Rack.
 The main switch has to be set to ON to be able to switch the system on and off using the System/PC and Components switches.
-The Main switch can be used to switch off the complete system with one switch only.
+The main switch can be used to switch off the complete system with one switch only.
 The electronics to run the computer and the microscope are switched on with the System/PC switch.
 The laser module and the scan head are switched on with the Components switch.
-These switches are also accessible via the power remote switch (Fig. 11).
+These switches are also accessible via the power remote witch (Fig. 5).